Employer Retaliation and Workers’ Compensation

-If an employee is fired and they feel the termination was unjust, they should talk to a Columbus employment attorney about their options moving forward.
-Situations differ and an experienced lawyer can tell you how strong a wrongful termination lawsuit would be for you.
+If an employee is fired and they feel the termination was unjust, they should talk to our Columbus employment attorneys about their options moving forward.
+Situations differ and experienced lawyers can tell you how strong a wrongful termination lawsuit would be for you.

 There are other examples of employees proving they have reason to believe they were not an at-will employee.
 Basically, there can be implied promises of employment for a specific period of time made by an employer.
 This can be useful if an employee has a history or positive reviews, regular promotions, and instances when long-term employment was promised at the time the employee was on boarded within the company or organization.

 Workers’ compensation claims can make employers nervous, and not only because of the financial expense.
 Sometimes an employer wants to replace an employee because they are worried about possible health restrictions moving forward.

 An employer may be able to terminate an employee if there is a valid reason, but filing a workers’ compensation claim is not one of them.
 There are laws in place to protect employees each step of the way.
 Do not accept a wrongful termination.
 You have rights.